julielinx/julielinx.github.io/pending_posts/2020-03-16-impostor_syndrome.md

 ## The Problem

-I feel like I can't convert all that knowledge to know-how - where I can actually implement solutions.
+I feel like I can't convert all my knowledge to know-how.
+I'm not comfortable implementing actual solutions.
 I feel like [an impostor](https://towardsdatascience.com/how-to-manage-impostor-syndrome-in-data-science-ad814809f068).

 So the question is, **how do I improve my skills and increase confidence in my abilities?**